 The piping MTO or material take-off is a list of all the piping items required to purchase to fabricate and construct the design to complete the demand of the project.
-This list includes all piping items like a pipe, piping fittings, valves, flanges, blind flange, spacer & blank, gasket, fasteners, and the special parts like a strainer, steam trap, flame arrester, rupture disc, bellow, sight glass, hoses, sample cooler, etc.
+This list includes all piping items like a pipe, piping fittings, valves, flanges, blind flange, spacer & blank, gasket, fasteners, and the special parts like a strainer, steam trap, flame arrester, rupture disc, expansion bellow, sight glass, hoses, sample cooler, etc.

-It’s an essential part of a project estimation process.
+It’s an essential part of the project estimation process.
 The material take-off sheet contains a list of all the materials required to complete the project.
 This list does not include any assets, such as equipment, machinery, and tools.
 These assets will also be required to complete the job of the project.
 MTO is prepared line-wise.

 Note: Material take-off is different from the Bill Of Material (BOM) and Bill Of Quantity (BOQ).